 It is also helpful to note whether the requirement is for a direct replacement, spare stock, troubleshooting, or expansion.
 The quotation path changes depending on whether the need is urgent downtime recovery or planned procurement support.

 In a catalog built for industrial sourcing, categories should guide the buyer toward cleaner model verification, not replace it.
-That is why model-level pages and RFQ handling remain the final conversion path.
+Buyers can start from PLC modules, DCS cards, or the broader industrial automation catalog, then send exact models and site context through RFQ support.